Phong Nha – Kẻ Bàng National Park: Historical significance

 The oldest evidence of human occupation of the area are Neolithic axe heads and similar artifacts found in some of the caves.
-Phong Nha-Kẻ Bàng is home to archeological and historical relics, such as an medieval Cham inscription on rock slab and terracotta ex-voto sealings of the Cham people, erected in the 9th century to consecrate Avalokiteśvara.
+Phong Nha-Kẻ Bàng is home to archeological and historical relics, such as a medieval Cham inscription on rock slab and terracotta ex-voto sealings of the Cham people, erected in the 9th century to consecrate Avalokiteśvara.
 In 1995, the Archeological Institute of Vietnam remarked that Phong Nha cave is probably an extremely important archeological site.
 This organization suggested that what remained in Bi Ky grotto may have been a Champa mosque from the 9th to 11th century.
 Inside Phong Nha cave, many Champa style ceramics, earthware vases with lotus-shaped ruby-colored, slight pink mouth.

 In 1899, a French missioner, Léopold Cadière surveyed the customs and culture of the local inhabitants living along the Son River.
 In the letter to École française d'Extrême-Orient, he stated that: "What remains here proves to be valuable for history.
 To keep it is to help science".
 In the early 20th century, cave explorers and researchers from France and the UK discovered several ancient Champa and Vietnamese relics, such as altar, steles, hieroglyphic script, sculptures, stone statues, Buddha statues, and Chinese artifacts.
 King Hàm Nghi built a base for the Vietnamese resistance against the French colonialists in the late 19th century.